1. And this guy wants to us to vote for him to become President?

-Besides the catchy title, and with the knowledge that one cannot read too much John Lukacs, I'm posting this article that I found a while ago.
+Besides the catchy title, and with the knowledge that one cannot read too much John Lukacs, I'm posting excerpts from this article from The American Scholar published in 2008 that I found a while ago.
 His view of knowledge is to some extent unusual and certainly worth considering.
 In fact, I think that he has a the superb perspective on the matter.
 How we "know" (epistemology) is a crucial issue in everyday life, not to mention any discipline of study.
 Very worthwhile and thought provoking--but then what else would you expect from Lukacs?
 And for your delectation, a few choice quotes from the article:

 I was still very young when I saw that historians, or indeed scholars and scientists and human beings of all kinds, are not objective.
 Many who wished to impress the world thought that they were objective.
 And there are still many historians and even more scientists of that kind, men with gray ice on their faces.

 But isn’t objectivity an ideal?
 No: because the purpose of human knowledge—indeed, of human life itself—is not accuracy, and not even certainty; it is understanding.

 History involves the knowledge of human beings of other human beings.
 This knowledge differs from other kinds, since human beings are the most complex organisms in the entire universe.